 Deep Brain Stimulation

-Deep brain stimulation uses electrical impulses to stimulate a target area in the brain.
+Deep brain stimulation (DBS) uses electrical impulses to stimulate a target area in the brain.
 The stimulation affects movement by altering the activity in that area of the brain.
 The procedure does not destroy any brain tissue.
-And stimulation can be stopped at any time by turning off the device that supplies the electrical impulses.
+And stimulation can be changed or stopped at any time.

 What To Expect After Treatment